Quintusnz/Math-Dash/Docs/acceptance-criteria-index.md

-# Math Dash – Acceptance Criteria Index
+# Ready Steady Math – Acceptance Criteria Index

 This file centralises the main acceptance criteria from the PRD and detailed requirements.